 “What happened?” she asked as she reached them, edging between two of nurses.

-“He just woke up!” said the Gamma-shift physician of the watch, who looked down with shock then, as DeLuca had suddenly stilled.
+“He just woke up!” said the Gamma-shift physician of the watch, who looked down with shock then, as Murphy had suddenly stilled.
 Calista looked from the doctor across from her to the man on the biobed, whose deep, dark brown eyes were transfixed on her face.

 “My blue angel,” he said softly, a faint smile forming on his lips.

-“Commander DeLuca,” she said sternly, ignoring the feeling of eyes on her she was getting from the medical staff near her.
+“Commander Murphy,” she said sternly, ignoring the feeling of eyes on her she was getting from the medical staff near her.
 “Are you going to remain calm?
 Or do we need to activate restraints to keep you in this bed?
 I’m glad to see you’re awake, but I will sedate you if necessary.”

 “’Blue angel’?”
 Dr. Goran asked.